Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 The tutorials link to each other in a specific order that should help you go progressively deeper into using ARpoise.

 1. [**porPOIse tutorial**](UsingPorPOIse.md): Modify your existing layers to learn how to use porPOIse.
+(Due to coronavirus restrictions, we set up your example layers at your own home.
+Later, we will move them to their proper places in San Jose Japantown.)

 2. **Unity 3D Editor:** Learn to put together your own assets (3D models, images, sound files etc.) in the Unity3D Editor to construct the basics of your AR experience.
 UNDER CONSTRUCTION

-3. [**AssetBundles:**](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/CreatingAssetBundles.md) Export the assets in a Unity asset bundle and upload to your porPOIse account UNDER CONSTRUCTION
+3. [**AssetBundles:**](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/CreatingAssetBundles.md) Export the assets in a Unity asset bundle and upload to your porPOIse account.

 4. Set up your final AR experience in porPOIse.
 Test, modify, repeat! ;-)

-5. Place AR artwork on site: Ask the admin to move your augment to the desired location for the final artwork.
-UNDER CONSTRUCTION

 **[Click here for a pdf of Corinne's quick, illustrated overview](http://hiddenhistoriesjtown.org/wp-content/uploads/Hidden-Histories-art-asset-process-revised-process_v2.pdf)**